This guide has everything you need to know about buying your perfect mattress online.

 But, first let's set some expectations.
-Beds are heavy and I highly recommend that you get help from a friend, family member, or loved one when you are setting up your bed.
+If you haven't selected white glove delivery, Beds are heavy and I highly recommend that you get help from a friend, family member, or loved one when you are setting up your bed.
 To prepare for the transition, take your old bed and place it against the wall or in a different room.

 Do not dispose of your old bed yet!
 You're going to want it if you have to return your new mattress.

 Once you get the new bed box, carry it to your bedroom, prepare your box spring or platform, and start unwrapping your mattress.

 Place the mattress on your boxspring or platform and wait an hour until lying on it so it has time to fluff up.